Seneca-Scholars/SS-Status-C6/laurenR-status.md

 6/25/25: Today's workday consisted in post secondary readiness and linkedin profile checks and upddates.
 I enjoyed today's session and I feel like I am caught up with everything.
 I have uploaded everything from the past days' assignments and now am working towards tteaching myself technical concepts.

 6/24/25: I forgot to list 3 things I want to explore within the next few weeks in yesterday's status update so I'm going to include it in today's submission.
 I'd like to explore the following:

 - Java coding language
 - Bettering File Management/Editing & Viewing
--Small game projects for game programming practice
+- Small game projects for game programming practice

 6/23/25:: I learned more aboutt accessing directories in vscode and making changes in files within the terminal.